upptime/upptime.js.org/docs/faq.md

   baseUrl: /repo # "repo" is your repository name
 ```

+## My status website doesn't work with my private repository.

+It is **not** possible to publish a status website from a private repository.

 ## How do I remove the "Powered by Upptime" in the footer of my website?

 You can add an internationalization object that overwrites some keys, see [Internationalization](/docs/configuration#internationalization):